Buy Direct – $16 with FREE Shipping

 Set in Sweetwater, Texas, this memoir brings readers inside the little-known world of the WASP program, revealing both the exhilaration of flight and the realities the government never fully acknowledged.
 Written in the language and spirit of the 1940s, Winnie LoPinto’s storytelling is vivid, honest, and often humorous.
 Her experiences capture the adventure of youth, the pride of service, and the disappointment many women felt when their contributions were dismissed at war’s end.

-Women Airforce Service Pilots, WASP, women pilots WWII, women in aviation history, World War II memoir, female aviators, historical nonfiction, women’s empowerment, gender equality, aviation history, autobiography, Sweetwater Texas WASP, inspiring true stories
+Keywords: Women Airforce Service Pilots, WASP, women pilots WWII, women in aviation history, World War II memoir, female aviators, historical nonfiction, women’s empowerment, gender equality, aviation history, autobiography, Sweetwater Texas WASP, inspiring true stories